 Diedra stole a guilty look at her belly, then answered flatly, "Not by choice.
 But, I don't want to get rid of the baby, I just need a place to live and a job.
 The Amazons taught me that I always had to take responsibility for myself, no matter what happened.
 That responsibility extends to my unborn child, whom I hope is a girl."
 She stopped, then added defiantly, "Is that a problem?"

-Diedra learned the grocery trade quickly.
+Diedra learned the trade quickly.
 She found comfort in arranging the produce just so, making sure that it was washed clean before she laid it out for the day.
 Rebecka insisted that everything had to be clean, including the people selling the produce.
-Diedra wondered where Rebecka was from, but respected her privacy.
-She had never met anyone as exotic as Rebecka, or as fanatical about her store as Rebecka was.
-She moved into the spare room at the back of the store and soon fell into a comfortable routine.
-She missed her Amazon family, but felt too guilty about being kidnapped to try to send word of her whereabouts.
-Rebecka kept a close eye on Diedra's pregnancy, encouraging her to exercise moderately and to eat well.
+Diedra wondered where Rebecka was from, but respected her privacy and did not ask the exotic woman's origins.

 Solstice Eve was extremely busy.
 It seemed that everyone in Amphipolis came to buy food for their Solstice Day celebration feasts.
 Diedra was worn out that night and went to bed without eating supper.
-She had a bad fright during the day, for a man who resembled the soldier came to the store, but Diedra was thankful when she realized that it was not the soldier.
+She had a bad fright during the day, for a man who resembled the soldier came to the store, but was relieved when she realized that it was not the soldier.
 She was still thinking about him when she fell asleep, the first time she had let herself think about her captivity in some time.

 "Diedra, that was not a bad dream, that was a nightmare.
 Care to tell me what happened?"
+Rebecka said, refusing to budge.

 Rebecka reached out and took her hands, saying, "What did he do, dear?"

-Rebecka pulled the younger woman back into her arms, murmuring, "Rape is still rape, no matter how gentle.
-If someone has sexual relations with you without your consent, it is rape.
-My people see rape as devaluing a woman, making her less marketable for marriage.
+Rebecka pulled the younger woman back into her arms, murmuring, "Is this why you never tried to go back to the Amazons?
+Were you ashamed of being raped, of not being able to resist?"
+Diedra nodded.
+"My people see rape as devaluing a woman, making her less marketable for marriage.
 But my former partner's people saw it as stealing your soul."
 Rebecka stopped talking, not sure what else to say.
-She settled for holding the other woman, gently stroking her hair until Diedra fell back asleep.
-Rebecka gently laid her down, pulled up the covers, then sat down in the chair, watching Diedra sleep through the rest of the night.
+She settled for holding the other woman, gently stroking her light brown hair until Diedra calmed down and fell back asleep.
+Rebecka gently laid her down, pulled up the covers under her chin, then sat down in a chair next to the bed, watching Diedra sleep through the rest of the night.

 "Yes.
 Have a seat, I'll bring your plate over to you."
 Diedra was surprised that she felt so good, considering the nightmares, but decided that it was too festive a holiday to bother with nightmares.
 "Here you go.
-Notice that I kept the dairy away from the meats, just like you taught me."
+Notice that I kept the dairy away from the meats, just like you taught me to do."
 Rebecka smiled, then bent her head in brief prayer before eating.
 Diedra brought her own plate over, diving into the food hungrily.
 As she finished her meal, Rebecka asked how she was feeling.
 "Fine, thanks.
 Oh, the baby is really kicking hard now.
 I guess she's pretty healthy, right?"

 Diedra ate in silence for a moment, then asked, "The midwives in the Amazon village claimed that they could hear the baby's heartbeat by listening to the mother's belly.
 Is that true?"

-Rebecka smiled.
+Rebecka smiled as she reached for a slice of bread.
 "Yes, it's true.
-It is faint, but I can usually hear it just fine.
-By the way, have you started thinking about names for the child?"
+It is faint, but I have heard baby's heartbeats many times."
+She swallowed a bit, then asked casually, "By the way, have you started thinking about names for the child?"

 Diedra frowned.
 "No, not really.
 I can't think of boy's names, I just can't imagine having a boy child.
 I'd like to name her after one of the goddesses, though.
 Which reminds me, if it isn't too personal, which god or goddess do you pray to?"